the1lab/1lab/CONTRIBUTING.md

 [`hlevel-projection`] instance as a stand-in for an instance of `H-Level` for *any* neutral which quotes to a `def` headed by its index.

-An instance of `hlevel-projection` for some name `func` requires an hlevel lemma that takes a single visible argument.
-The `get-argument` function must recover this relevant argument from *the argument list* of a neutral application of `func`.
-The `has-level` field should produce a `Term` representing the hlevel *for a recovered argument*.
-Generally, `has-level` will be a constant function returning `lit (nat K)`.

 [`hlevel-projection`]: https://1lab.dev/1Lab.Reflection.HLevel.html#hlevel-projection

 Generally, `hlevel-projection` instances are used for record fields.